ShedrackGodson/ShedrackGodson/README.md

 - 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about tech related issues📡.
 - 🗣 Pronouns: He/Him
-- ⚡ Fun fact: I like to play almost all sports, but I prefer Basketball🏀.
+- ⚡ Fun fact: I like Basketball🏀.

 ### Connect with me 🔗: